shubhtrix/LKM/09_USB_ADVNC/README.txt

 MUST READ :: Please remove already inserted usb_storage driver.
                 As a root user, can use command
                 # modprobe -r uas usb_storage

+To have device information and device modes, have a look at "cat /proc/bus/usb/devices".
+If this file doesn't exist then try looking at "cat /sys/kernel/debug/usb/devices" it should contain your USB device there.